 Port-owned Jetty Island started as a rock jetty over a century ago, providing a protected harbor and navigation channel.

 “Jetty Island emerged after years of dredging the channel and using the river sediment to create the unique beaches and marshes,” says Lisa Mandt of the Port of Everett.
 “In addition to being one of the only sandy beaches on Puget Sound, the island serves as a wildlife preserve for many species of waterfowl and juvenile salmon.”

 With no electricity or running water, Jetty Island feels quite undeveloped.
 “It’s just you and the beach,” notes Kraig Hansen, Jetty Island’s chief naturalist.
 “The island’s rustic nature adds to Jetty’s appeal.”

 Ferry travel.
 The ferry leaves from the 10th Street Boat Launch and Marine Park on the Everett waterfront, seven days a week.
-Pick up free boarding passes at the boat launch kiosk.
+Pick up boarding passes at the boat launch kiosk.
 Return passes are available on the island.
 While the ferry is free, a $2 per adult and $1 per child donation is requested and helps keep the ferry and the island's programs running.
 There is now a parking fee of $3.
 (2016 Jetty Island Ferry Schedule)

 For more information on ferry reservations and Jetty Island programs, call 425-257-8304 or visit ci.everett.wa.us.

 Note: This article was originally published in 2011 and updated for 2016.